LukeWBailey/lukewbailey.github.io/_posts/2016-01-31-luke-bailey-launches-website.md

 ---
 layout: post
-title: "Luke Bailey Launches Site"
+title: "Luke Bailey Launches Website"
 date: 2016-01-31
 ---

 **Introduction**

-“The Internet is terrifying.
-It’s vast, it’s dangerous, and it can’t be controlled.”
+*“The Internet is terrifying.
+It’s vast, it’s dangerous, and it can’t be controlled.”*

 Those were the fears of previous generations, the fears of my parents and my teachers.
 Back in the 90’s, the Internet was like a piece of art in a museum.
 You could look at, amuse yourself with it, or even learn from it - but you must never “touch” it.